CentraleSupelec/aristote-api/docs/AristoteAPI_Client_guide.md

 An **AristoteAPI** `client` is a piece of software implemented in an edTech solution such as an on-demand video platform.
 The `client` implements the **AristoteAPI** in order to get enriched data from a source `Media`.

-Posting a `Media` to the **AristoteAPI** creates an `Enrichment` object whichwill be processed by **Aristote's workers**.
+Posting a `Media` to the **AristoteAPI** creates an `Enrichment` object which will be processed by **Aristote's workers**.

 The source `Media` is usually a video file (or most probably an URL to a video file), but other media will be supported in the future.
 The `Enrichment` of the `Media` made by the **Aristote's workers** consists of:
-- generated metadata such as a title, a description text, tags, and classification into a list of media-types and disciplines whose possible values are givent by the `client`.
+- generated metadata such as a title, a description text, tags, and classification into a list of media-types and disciplines whose possible values are given by the `client`.
 - a transcription for Video and/or audio files
 - an MCQ

 The result of an `Enrichment` is called a `Version`, and the `Version`produced by the AI is called an `InitialVersion`.

 `Enrichments` by AI are very usefull and time savers but are not perfect.
-It is important that the edTech product in which the **AristoteAPI** `client` is integrated implements a user interface to let the end user correct the generated output.
+It is important that the edTech product, in which the **AristoteAPI** `client` is integrated, implements a user interface to let the end user correct the generated output.
 In order to improve **Aristote AI**, it is also important the the corrected `Version` is posted by the `client`using the **AristoteAPI**

 # Client API Charts

-## Posting a `Media` and crating an `Enrichment`
+## Posting a `Media` and creating an `Enrichment`
 The first step is to post a media to be processed by **Aristote**.

 The *client* can post the URL of a video to create an `Enrichment`.
 **Aristote** returns immediately an `Id` for this `Enrichment` and a status `WAITING_MEDIA_UPLOAD`.

-**Aristote's workers** will the process the `Enrichment`:
+**Aristote's workers** will then process the `Enrichment`:
 - the **media worker** will download the media, and the `Enrichment` status will change to `UPLOADING_MEDIA` then `WAITING_MEDIA_TRANSCRIPTION`
 - the **transcription worker** will process the video and the enrichment status will change to `TRANSCRBING_MEDIA` then to `WAITING_AI_ENRICHMENT`
 - the **AI worker** will then process the `Enrichment` and its status will switch to `AI_ENRICHING` and then to `SUCCESS` or `FAILURE`